Ty Majeski: Early years

-ARCA Midwest Tour/TUNDRA Late Models (2012–2016)
+ARCA/Late Models/K&N Pro

 He progressed to racing Super Late Models in 2012.
 In 2013, he raced 27 events in four cars for four different owners.
-In the season, Majeski record his first ARCA Midwest Tour pole position at Marshfield Motor Speedway.
+In the season, Majeski recorded his first ARCA Midwest Tour pole position at Marshfield Motor Speedway.
 He won three races at the Oktoberfest race weekend at the LaCrosse Fairgrounds Speedway.

 Majeski raced for the ARCA Midwest Tour Rookie of the Year title in 2014.
 He achieved his first tour victory at Illiana Motor Speedway in May 2014.
 That season, he also ran occasional selected weekly races at State Park Speedway on Thursdays, and LaCrosse Fairgrounds Speedway on Saturday nights, TUNDRA Super Late Model Series events, and the three Red, White, and Blue series races at Wisconsin International Raceway.
 Majeski also won at Hawkeye Downs Speedway in July 2014.
 He was awarded the series' the Rookie of the Year title along with the ARCA Midwest Tour championship in 2014, becoming the series' youngest champion.
 At the 2014 Snowball Derby, Majeski started 32nd and moved his way up to a 19th-place finish.
 He had a total of five victories in 35 races that year.

-Majeski was named one of the seven finalists for the inaugural Alan Kulwicki Driver Development Program in 2015.
+Majeski was named one of the seven finalists for the inaugural Kulwicki Driver Development Program in 2015.
 Participants were awarded $7777 to help develop their careers.
 He raced a similar schedule in 2015, starting with a seven-night series at New Smyrna Speedway for the World Series of Asphalt Stock Car Racing.
-Majeski won the second program on Tuesday night and lead the series points for two nights.
-In July 2015, Speed51.com had ranked him No. 4 on their short track power ranking with seven victories.
+Majeski won the second program on Tuesday night and led the series points for two nights.
+In July 2015, Speed51.com ranked him No. 4 on their short track power ranking with seven victories.
 At the Slinger Nationals, Majeski started 20th and passed up to second place.
 While battling for the lead near the end of the race, he got into an incident while trying to pass a lapped car and restarted at the back of the lead lap cars to finish fourth.

 Majeski raced four times during the LaCrosse Oktoberfest weekend; he won the late model feature on Thursday night, the Dick Trickle 99 on Friday night, and the JMcK 63 Big 8 Series race on Saturday night.
 With 10 laps to go, he was leading the ARCA Midwest Tour race on Sunday when a vapor lock caused his car to temporarily lose power on a restart; he finished third.
 Majeski traveled across the United States to Florida for the Governor's Cup at New Smyrna Speedway in November.
 He started 27th.
-After passing up through the entire field, Majeski held off Steven Wallace on numerous restarts to take the win.
+After passing through the entire field, Majeski held off Steven Wallace on numerous restarts to take the win.
 Dale Earnhardt Jr. tweeted about Majeski's win calling him "the Deal".
 At the Snowball Derby, Majeski qualified second quickest and was awarded the pole position after Christopher Bell's Kyle Busch Motorsports entry was disqualified.